-The Contractor will undertake all demolition with specialist demolition plant for deconstruction and excavators equipped with multi processors / rotating grabs / pulverisers and shears for traditional demolition.
+The Contractor will undertake all demolition with specialist demolition plant for deconstruction and excavators equipped with multi processors/rotating grabs/pulverisers and shears for traditional demolition.
 Sufficient size excavators i.e. compact plant, 40T and 20T demolition rigs equipped with on board dust suppression will be resourced to undertake the works.
 All equipment will comply with current European Legislation.
-Demolition and remediation material being taken off site will be loaded into 8-wheel tipper lorries at a frequency of up to 3 per hour at peak operations.
+Demolition and remediation material being taken off site will be loaded into 8 wheel tipper lorries at a frequency of up to 3 per hour at peak operations.
+For the enabling works deliveries will also be made via 3-5t vans and trucks and various lorries with flat bed trailers for delivery of larger materials such as sheet piles.

-3.12.
-Vehicular / Pedestrian Segregation
+3.13 Vehicular / Pedestrian Segregation

 Regulation 27 of the Construction (Design and Management) Regulations 2015 Regulations requires that traffic routes must be suitable for the persons or vehicles using them, sufficient in number, in suitable positions and of sufficient size.
-Pedestrians or vehicles may use it without causing danger to the health or safety of persons near it.
-Any door or gate for pedestrians which leads onto a traffic route is sufficiently separated from that traffic route to enable pedestrians to see any approaching vehicle or plant from a place of safety; there is sufficient separation between vehicles and pedestrians to ensure safety or, where this is not reasonably practicable.
+Pedestrians or vehicles may use it without causing danger to the health or safety of persons near it;

+- any door or gate for pedestrians which leads onto a traffic route is sufficiently separated from that traffic route to enable pedestrians to see any approaching vehicle or plant from a place of safety; there is sufficient separation between vehicles and pedestrians to ensure safety or, where this is not reasonably practicable.

-It is recommended that pedestrians and vehicles should not, wherever practicable, share access / egress points or circulation routes.
-Therefore, wherever vehicles and pedestrians / cyclists are required to utilise adjacent access into the works area, the vehicular and pedestrian routes will be isolated from site Pedestrians by the use of designated pedestrian routes.
+It is recommended that pedestrians and vehicles should not, wherever practicable, share access/egress points or circulation routes.
+Therefore, wherever vehicles and pedestrians/cyclists are required to utilise adjacent access into Colt LON5 project.
+The vehicular and pedestrian routes will be isolated from site Pedestrians by the use of designated pedestrian routes.